zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 The basic settings describe the general setup of the Gluu Server.

 * `appliance-inum`: the [iNum code][inum] the appliances refer to
-* `issuer`: the according hostname, or specific uri
+* `issuer`: the according hostname, or specific uri of the issuer
 * `login-page`: the login page for the according hostname, or uri
 * `authorization-page`: the oxAuth authorization page